 PREPARE CHILDREN, YOUTH & YOUNG ADULTS TO SUCCEED IN SCHOOL AND LIFE (CRADLE TO CAREER).

-ACCESS TO BASIC NEEDS: Basic needs of food, clothing, and safe and affordable housing are met.
+Priority Focus Area: Access to Basic Needs – needs of food, clothing, and safe and affordable housing are met.

 1. Provide emergency assistance (food, clothing, shelter, furnishings, utility assistance) to individuals who are homeless or in a financial crisis, incorporating efforts to return the individual to self-sufficiency.